grinnell-cs/csc151-images/pages/syllabus.md

 Redos on reading responses and lab writeups are rarely permitted.
 Please speak with me if you would like to redo a reading response or lab writeup.

 Your first redo on a mini-project is generally free.
 Subsequent redos on mini-projects may require tokens; see [the handout on tokens](../handouts/tokens) for details.
 When you receive a graded mini-project, it will generally include a checklist of issues that you must address to get a higher grade.
 Please reproduce the checklist in your re-done project.
 Where appropriate, you should indicate how you addressed the issues we have described.
+Please see the [handout on redoing mini-projects](../handouts/redos) for more details.

 ### Final deadline for all work